CBS, NAACP reach multi-year agreement to develop content

-LOS ANGELES (AP) — CBS Television and the NAACP has reached an agreement to develop content to further tell stories of the African American experience.
+LOS ANGELES (AP) — CBS Television and the NAACP have reached an agreement to develop content that tells stories of the African American experience.

 The television studio and civil rights organization announced the multi-year agreement in a joint statement Wednesday.
 The partnership will focus on creating and producing scripted, unscripted and documentary content for the studio’s broadcast, cable and streaming platforms.